 You Can Not Join Us – Preppers Are Not A cult

 While preppers are somewhat of a community, we are not a group or cult.
 It is a very diverse community.
 Very few preppers are like those “doomsday preppers” you might see on TV.
 In fact, I don’t know any doomsday preppers.
 I don’t know anyone with a bunker or tank.
 Most of that is simply nutjobs and sensationalism.
 Please ignore that nonsense.

 The preppers I know prep for things exactly like we’re living through right now with the coronavirus.
 Many live in high-risk areas that deal with hurricanes, earthquakes or flooding.
 Others live on large properties away from the city, running farms, ranches, or homesteads.
 Others understand living check to check with no safety net in the form of cash and supplies is a dangerous game.

 You have to decide for yourself why you need to prepare and for what.
 Ultimately it is about becoming more self-reliant.
 We see just how stretched the authorities are in a crisis, and they simply can’t help everyone meaningfully.
 We don’t want to fall victim to the system, and we don’t have to.

 I implore you to take steps in the future for the next crises you have to face.
 By “future,” I mean when the threat of the coronavirus is behind us because anyone just starting out needs to concentrate on surviving the now.
 Stocking up on supplies right now isn’t fair to everyone else.

 You can begin to plan and strategize, however.
 You can commit to never being left out in the cold again by prepping for any future emergency.

-Once things get back to normal, take slow but steady action and begin preparing.
+Once things return to normal, take slow but steady action and prepare.
 Don’t become obsessed.
 Don’t get crazy.
 You’ll be alright.
 My survival blog is called “Next Step Survival” for a reason.
 Otherwise, it gets overwhelming very quickly.